Luftare/shadow/README.md

 - guns have to be reloaded based on clip size
 - clip size + total bullets is stored in item state
 - playback empty clip sound if autoFire gun has run out of magazine ammo
+- items can be looted if there are free slots in inventory
+- player has inventors with 2 slots for guns
+- guns can be dropped and dropping on top of another gun will swap the currently equipped gun